xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/changing_your_stores_theme.md

 redirect_from:
   - /look_and_feel/changing_your_stores_theme.html
 ---
-X-Cart 5 has five templates (Standard, Fashion, Noblesse, Digital and Crisp White) that are included into all default software packages.
+X-Cart 5 has five skins (Standard, Fashion, Noblesse, Digital and Crisp White) that are included into all default software packages.

    ![templates.png]({{site.baseurl}}/attachments/ref_GLqVdpgd/templates.png)